act-rules/act-rules.github.io/_rules/aaa1bf.md

 ## Expectation

-For each test target, there is no audio playing.
+For each test target, there is no audio playing, or the audio does not last more than 3 seconds.

 ## Assumptions